-In short, the Sean Connery ones.
+In short, the Sean Connery films.
 And not because I think Sean Connery is the best Bond (frankly, I don't care who the actor is).
-No, there have only been 6 real Bond flicks because most of the scripts lack the requisite Bond-ness to qualify.
-But before I get to defining that, I want to point out what should be obvious to the producers, but is apparently not:
+No, there have only been 6 real Bond flicks because most of the other movie scripts lack the requisite Bond-ness to qualify.
+But before I get to defining Bondness, I want to point out what should be obvious to the producers, but is apparently not:

 Bond films are, at their core, male fantasies.

 They are the guy-equivalent of a cheesy Harlequin romance novel, only without wasting as much paper.
 Or one of those romantic movies that in no way realistically represent male/female interaction.
-Like RomComs, Bond movies aren't supposed to be real or believable.
+Like modern Rom-Coms, Bond movies aren't supposed to be real or believable.

 Bond flicks are action pictures, not navel-gazing character studies.

 Bond represents the quintessential/archetypal masculine persona in its most idealized form.
 He's good-looking, strong, and silent.
-Bond is driven only by instinct and self-preservation; he's devoid of complex emotions.
-In fact, he possesses the only two essential male emotions: Horny and Killing.
+Bond is driven only by duty, instinct, and self-preservation; he's devoid of complex emotions.
+In fact, he possesses the only two essential male emotions: Horny and Winning.

-As the ultimate ubermensch, his feats and actions are beyond what ordinary men could ever achieve.
-Like making beautiful enemy spies who want to kill him fall in love with him instead.
+As the ultimate Übermensch, his feats and actions are beyond what ordinary men could ever achieve.
+Like making beautiful enemy spies, who want to kill him, fall in love with him instead.
 Or defusing a bomb with exactly 0:07 seconds left on the clock.
 Or jumping a speedboat off a ramp.
-Or making a 70-year-old Roger Moore seem bangable.
+Or making women think a 70-year-old Roger Moore was somehow still bangable.

 And imagining ourselves possessing that kind of power and freedom is the true appeal of Bond films.
 Modern men can't do those things (without also doing jail time, anyway).
 That's the fantasy: Doing whatever the hell you want, shooting anyone who looks at you funny, scoring with hot chicks, and getting paid big bucks for it.

-To be a real Bond flick, the film MUST have the following:
+To be a real Bond flick, a film MUST have the following:

 - Women (plural).
-Bond MUST bed at least three UNBELIEVABLY attractive women per movie, two of whom will get killed shortly after having sex with Bond (or possibly even during).
-The least “hot” (but cutest and smartest) woman will survive for the sole purpose of having one last sexual encounter with James while the end credits run.
-None of these ridiculously stunning women can be considered “love interests” for one simple reason.
+Bond MUST bed at least three UNBELIEVABLY attractive women per movie, and not just Playboy hoes.
+Sadly, two of these classy ladies will get killed shortly after having sex with Bond (or possibly even during).
+The least “hot,” but cutest and smartest, will survive for the sole purpose of having one last sexual encounter with James Bond while the end credits run.
+None of these ridiculously stunning women can be considered “love interests” for reason number five.

 - Gadgets.
 People think the gadgets are important, but they're not.
 They're just “get out of impossible predicament” cards.
 Unless the gadgets are super-amazingly-cool, they're just plot devices that let the screenwriters get back to the business of drinking their lives away.
-With one notable exception:
+James Bond doesn't need any gadgets to do his job, with one notable exception.

 So there you have it, the eight characteristics of a real Bond flick.
-If you know Albert B. or any of the folks at Danjac, LLC, tell them to read this.
+Feel free to check them against the James Bond novels, upon which the films are ostensibly based.
+And, if you know Albert B. or any of the folks at Danjac, LLC, tell them to read this.
 I'd love to see a movie again that lives up to Ian Fleming's original conception of a one-dimensional, sex-crazed, killing-machine named Bond, James Bond.